Will LamBoot replace GRUB on my current Ubuntu install?

 Is it production-ready?

 Yes for homelabs and controlled VM fleets.
 For enterprise-scale deployment with formal support SLAs, the commercial-support conversation hasn’t started yet.
-The code has been running on developer machines and Proxmox VMs for months; v0.8.3 is the first release aimed at a broader audience.
+The code has been running on developer machines and Proxmox VMs for months; v0.9.0 is the current broad-audience release; v0.8.3 was the prior signing + audit milestone.

 What’s the license?